o-ran-sc/nonrtric-plt-rappmanager/sample-rapp-generator/rapp-slice-prb-prediction/README.md

 ## Database Management (`src/data.py`)

 The `data.py` module implements a comprehensive database configuration and management class that centralizes all InfluxDB connection settings and configuration loading for the RAPP.
-This component provides a unified interface for database operations and configuration management.
+This component provides a unified interface for database operations and configuration management with enhanced connection handling and robust error management.

+**Key Import Enhancements:**
+- **`influxdb_client`**: Direct import of the InfluxDB client library for database connectivity
+- **`time`**: Added for implementing retry logic and connection delay mechanisms
+- **`RequestException`**: Specific exception handling for HTTP and network-related errors

 ### Key Features